 3. Trim Hair to the Right Length

 Ensure that your hair is the ideal length for waxing.
-Generally, hair should be around 1/4 to 1/2-inch-long, or roughly the length of a grain of rice.
+Generally, hair should be around 1/4 to 1/2 inch long, or roughly the length of a grain of rice.
 If it’s too short, the wax may not grip the hair effectively, leading to a less-than-perfect wax.
 Conversely, if it’s too long, it can be more painful.

 During Your Waxing Session: Communicate and Observe

 Pay attention to how your skin responds during the session.
-If you experience excessive pain or notice significant redness or bruising appearing, speak up immediately – your esthetician can take steps to alleviate discomfort and avoid worsening issues.
+If you experience excessive pain or notice significant redness or bruising appearing, speak up immediately; your esthetician can take steps to alleviate discomfort and avoid worsening issues.

 Aftercare for Your Waxing Session

-Following is what should happen after your waxing session:
+The following is what should happen after your waxing session:

 1. Apply Aloe Vera Gel